particle-iot-archived/spark-core-app-ios/README.md

 ## Design

-This application does not save any data locally expect account information (which is saved in Keychain).
+This application does not save any data locally except account information (which is saved in Keychain).
 All data is retrieved from the Spark Core API at launch.

 Key classes include